-The Board is responsible for the management of risks faced by the Company.
+The Board is responsible for managing the risks faced by the Company.
 Through delegation to the Audit Committee, the Board has established procedures to manage risk, to review the Company's internal control framework and to establish the level and nature of the principal risks the Company is prepared to accept in order to achieve its long-term strategic objective.
 At least twice during a year the Audit Committee carries out a robust assessment of the principal and emerging risks with the assistance of Frostrow Capital (the AIFM).
 A risk management process has been established to identify and assess risks, their likelihood and the possible severity of impact.
-Further information is provided in the Audit Committee Report beginning on page 53.
-These principal risks and the ways they are managed or mitigated are detailed on pages 27 to 31.
+Further information is provided in the Audit Committee Report beginning on page 55.
+These principal risks and the ways they are managed or mitigated are set out on the following pages.